DevOpsHiveHQ/kustomize-plugin-merger/README.md

       # - Patch: Produce a single output by merging all sources together then with the destination.
       method: overlay
       files:
-        # The same as in the KRM container above.
+        # The same as in the KRM container above, omit it if Exec KRM is used.
         root: /mnt
         sources:
         - src01.yaml